vellgordeev/online-chat/README.md

 Welcome to the **Console Chat** project!
 This repository showcases a multi-user, console-based chat server and its corresponding client application.
-The project demonstrates various skills including networking, concurrency, PostgreSQL integration, password hashing with pgcrypto, Docker Compose usage for database setup, Flyway migrations to automate schema and more.
+The project demonstrates various skills including networking, concurrency, PostgreSQL integration :elephant:, password hashing with pgcrypto, Docker Compose usage for database setup, Flyway migrations to automate schema and more. :tada:
 Below you will find a comprehensive guide on how to set up, run, and use this chat application.
 Enjoy your reading! :star2: